AkramOM606/AI-SoccerCoach/README.md

 This project is a collaborative effort by:

-- Your Name
+- AMZYL Mohammed Ali
-- Collaborator1
+- ADRANE Akram
-- Collaborator2
+- BELMOUSSA Abderrazak

 ## Installation and Usage